amazon-archives/amplify-photo-gallery-workshop/workshop-content/content/111_analytics/tracking-events.md

 it takes **about 2-3 Minutes** until the first events will be shown at your Amazon Pinpoint Dashboard
 {{% /notice %}}

-By default Pinpoint also grabs some demographis of our users.
+By default Pinpoint also grabs some demographics of our users.

 ![pinpoint demographic](/images/pinpoint_demographics.png)